-Photodynamic Therapy (PDT) in Birmingham, MI
+Photodynamic Therapy (PDT) in Clarkston, MI

-At Clarkston Dermatology, we believe in offering our patients in Birmingham and Troy the most cutting-edge treatments to treat skin cancer and avoid the need for invasive surgery.
+At Clarkston Dermatology, we believe in offering our patients in Clarkston and Troy the most cutting-edge treatments to treat skin cancer and avoid the need for invasive surgery.
 We understand that you want a personalized experience and real, effective results, but you can be left feeling like just a number in the medical industry without a team that partners with you.
 We believe your concerns should not be ignored, and that’s why we have spent the last 14 years dedicated to building relationships.

 What Is Photodynamic Therapy?